 Guest Blogging today from Neal Braver of Brockton, MA:

 Believe it or not, unemployment compensation is taxable income.
 Too few people seem to know this (or want to know this).
-And this oversight often leaves tax payers owing $1,000 or more in taxes, even when you consider the tax savings from the 2009 Economic Stimulus Package.
+And this oversight could leave taxpayers owing on their federal and state income tax returns.

-And the states-who regulate unemployment-do not always succeed at making sure people understand.
-On top of this, the way the tax withholding process is structured for unemployment income encourages behaviors that make things worse.
+The states regulate unemployment, but they do not always succeed in making sure people understand their tax obligations.
+On top of this, the tax withholding process for unemployment is structured in a way that encourages behaviors that make things worse.

-Simply put, you local unemployment office does not automatically start holding out federal and state taxes once you start collecting unemployment.
+Simply put, your local unemployment office does not automatically withhold federal and state taxes once you start collecting unemployment.
 This differs from W-2's where withholding is required from the beginning.
-Instead, it's left to the individual to contact their state unemployment office and ask them to start withholding 10% for federal taxes and a smaller amount for the state.
-So box 4 (and whichever box shows state taxes withheld) on the 1099-G starts out as empty.
-This sends a mixed message and-I contend-encourages people not to withhold, whether accidentally or on purpose.
+Instead, it's left to you to contact your state unemployment office and ask them to start withholding 10% for federal income taxes and a smaller amount for the state.

 They Tried To Warn You

 Yes, the responsibility for withholding is spelled out in many state documents.
-But it is assumed that everyone is planning carefully and reads everything they recieve.
+But it is assumed that everyone plans carefully and reads everything they receive.